 3. What if I have a trip planned?

-When traveling, be sure to walk around every 1 to 2 hours as you are at an increase for blood clots.
+When traveling, be sure to walk around every 1 to 2 hours as you are at an increased risk for blood clots.
 Avoid flying after 35 weeks and be sure to wear your seatbelt in the car!

 4. When will your baby move in your belly?